 This notice is called “service” or “service of process.”
 There are 3 ways to give your spouse official notice that the complaint has been filed:

 - Voluntary Appearance

 - Alternative Method of Service (Service by Publication)

 A voluntary appearance is a document signed by your spouse to accept service (i.e., to acknowledge they have received a copy of the complaint for dissolution of marriage).
 You can give your spouse a copy of the complaint and the voluntary appearance in person or your attorney can mail a copy of the documents to your spouse.
 Your spouse must sign the voluntary appearance and it must be filed with the Clerk.

 If your spouse refuses to sign the voluntary appearance, you can have him or her served by the sheriff.

 If you need to have your spouse served by the sheriff, your attorney will file a praecipe for summons with the clerk.
 This is a request for the clerk to issue a summons to be personally delivered to your spouse by the sheriff.
 You can have your spouse served in the county where he or she works or lives.
 You will be charged a fee by the sheriff for attempts to serve your spouse.

 If you do not know where your spouse lives or work (or if they refuse to sign a voluntary appearance and the sheriff can’t serve them), you can ask the court for permission to serve your spouse by another method, including service by publication.
 This means that notice is provided in a newspaper circulated in the county in which you filed the complaint.

 You need the court’s permission to serve your spouse by publication.
-You’ll need to prove that you made every reasonable efforts to find out where your spouse is living or working and have attempted to have the sheriff serve them at these locations.
+You’ll need to prove that you made every reasonable effort to find out where your spouse is living or working and have attempted to have the sheriff serve them at these locations.